 Get your Orange Pi 2G IOT From Here

 This is a fully functioning linux machine similar to that of raspberry pi with less processing power and cheaper rate.
 You can run Android 4.4, Ubuntu, Debian and Raspbian OS in it.
-You can use it as a wireless server, games, entertainment etc.
+You can use it as a wireless server, games, entertainment etc and so, the Orange pi boards can be considered as cheap raspberry pi alternatives.

 The micro:bit is based on nRF51822 micro-controller, which includes an inbuilt Bluetooth Low Energy chipset.